tnagai2019/rotrics_calc_for_delphi/README.md

 - Rotrics DexArm:
   - I concofirmed this program works with the Rotrics DexArm firmware version 2.1.4 (July 11, 2020).
 You do not need any other software from Rotrics to use this program.

 # Requirements
 Before loading this project, you need to install this ComPort Library: https://github.com/CWBudde/ComPort-Library

+# Executable file
+There is an executable file in ./Win32/Release/rotrics_calc.exe.
+This executable should run without compiling and building the source code, however, you cannot change the location of the calculator buttons as described below.
+That means, unless you have the exactly same calculator as mine, you will not able to use the calculator feature in practical way.
+Other features should work fine though.

 # How to build and run
 After loading the project file (rotrics_calc.dproj), just click "run (F9)" button or from the main manu "RUN"->"RUN".